Waking up from surgery can feel strange, but knowing what to expect can help you feel more in control.

-If you had surgery to your mouth or jaw you will have problems talking to the doctors and nurses.
+If you've had surgery to your mouth or jaw you will have problems talking to the doctors and nurses.
 This can be very frustrating and might make you feel as though you have no control over things.
-Staff will be very aware of this and will visit you often to see if you need anything.
+Staff will be aware of this and will visit you often to see if you need anything.

 A nose pack

 You might have gauze packs or cotton wedges inside your nostrils.
 These packs help to control bleeding.
-They also support the soft division between the two nostrils (the septum).

-It is very important to tell your doctor or nurse as soon as you feel any pain.
+Tell your doctor or nurse as soon as you feel any pain.
 They need your help to find the right type and dose of painkiller for you.
 Painkillers work best when you take them regularly.

 You can’t overdose because the machine is set to prevent giving too high a dose.
 But tell your nurse if you need to press the button very often.
 You might need a higher dose in the pump.

 You might have a dressing over your wound.
-Or you might have a protective clear covering sprayed on or an antibiotic ointment.
+Or you might have a clear protective covering sprayed on or an antibiotic ointment.
 If you have a dressing, your doctor will leave it on for a couple of days before removing it.

 Stitches or clips

 Your stitches or clips will stay in for up to 10 days.
 But they might come out before you go home.
 If your wound hasn't healed and you feel otherwise well, you might go home with your stitches.
 You can go back to the hospital to have the stitches taken out.
 Or a district nurse will visit you at home and take them out there.